-- Delivery of integrated health services through health facilities and community platforms that include mobile teams, outreaches, and campaigns. - · Link the nutrition interventions with food response and food system actions by relevant stakeholders. - Link nutrition intervention with WASH services that include improving WASH in health facilities, hygiene promotion, distribution of soap and cholerine tablets to families of malnourished children.

-- · Strengthening Social and Behavioral Changes for nutrition impact. - Link nutrition with the existing and planned cash transfer interventions such as mother and child cash transfer plus (MCCT+). - Initiate cash assistance for prevention of acute malnutrition.
+- Delivery of integrated health and nutrition services through health facilities and community platforms that include mobile teams, outreaches, and campaigns. - Link the nutrition interventions with food response and food system actions by relevant stakeholders. - Link nutrition intervention with WASH services that include improving WASH in health facilities, hygiene promotion, distribution of soap and cholerine tablets to families of malnourished children. - Strengthening Social and Behavioral Changes for nutrition impact. - Link nutrition with the existing and planned cash transfer interventions such as mother and child cash transfer plus (MCCT+). - Link nutrition programming with multi-purpose cash assistance (MPCA) for prevention of acute malnutrition.